dhtaxonomy/TaDiRAH/reference/activities.md

 modeling
 --------
 "modeling" is the activity of creating an abstract representation of a complex phenomenon, usually in a machine-readable way, possibly in an interactive way (i.e. it includes “simulation”).
-Models become machine-readable when modelling produces a schema that describes the elements and the structure of an object of inquiry in an explicit way.
+Models become machine-readable when modeling produces a schema that describes the elements and the structure of an object of inquiry in an explicit way.
 Modeling can also refer to the activity of transforming or manipulating a digital object in such a way as to make it compatible with a previously constructed model or schema. "mapping", for instance, is an example of a spatial model.
 Workflow design is included as part of "modeling", using an object such as "process".

 theorizing
 ----------